MrAlexSee/InterviewTopics/README.md

 * [Suffix array](https://en.wikipedia.org/wiki/Suffix_array): stores indexes of sorted suffixes from the input text, search is O(m log n), space is around 5n.

-* [Suffix tree](https://en.wikipedia.org/wiki/Suffix_tree): a trie which stores all suffixes of the input string, search is O(m), space is around 10n.
+* [Suffix tree](https://en.wikipedia.org/wiki/Suffix_tree): a compacted trie which stores all suffixes of the input string, search is O(m), space is around 10n.

 ### Algorithms